Team-Uniken/api.relid.uniken.com/source/index.md

 <aside class="notice"><b><u>Note</u></b> that at this point, since there is no user (SECONDARY) session present in the API-runtime, the API-client may only access backend services that are accessible by virtue of the application (PRIMARY) session present in the API-runtime context.
 </aside>

-# Basic API - Service Access
+# API - Service Access

 These routines enable the API-client applications to retrieve the service structure for the backend enterprise service it requires to interact with, and use that information to safely interact with them.
  * The first 2 ```GetService...``` routines help retrieve the service information for the service - one of them looks it up using a logical unique name of the backend service and the other retrieves all available services for the current context